Finnish Government: Budget

 State funds can be spent only in the framework of the state budget (valtion talousarvio; statsbudget), which must be confirmed by Parliament.
 The Government drafts the annual budget and introduces it to Parliament for discussion and approval.
 If the Government requires more funds mid-year, they have to submit an additional budget proposal to Parliament.
 For 2018, the central state budget was €55.8 billion, not including municipal budgets and non-departmental bodies like state-owned enterprises.

 Incumbent government

-The current Marin cabinet is Finland's 76th Government, which was inaugurated on 10 December 2019.
-It consists of 19 ministers and 5 parties: Social Democratic Party, Centre Party, Green League, Left Alliance and Swedish People's Party.
+The current Orpo cabinet is Finland's 77th Government, which was inaugurated on 20 June 2023.
+Out of the total 19 ministerial posts, eight ministers are from the National Coalition, seven from the Finns, three from the Swedish People's Party, and one from the Christian Democrats.

-Ministers

-The incumbent 19 ministers and their associated portfolios are listed below.
+The incumbent 19 ministers and their associated portfolios are listed below: